pyspark-ai/pyspark-ai/docs/udf_generation.md

 ## Example 2: Parse heterogeneous JSON text

-Let's imagine we have heterogeneous JSON texts: each of them may contain or not keys and also order of keys is random.
+Let's imagine we have heterogeneous JSON texts: each of them may or may not contain certain keys, and the order of keys are random.
 We can generate sucha a DataFrame by mutating single JSON.

 ```python
 random_dict = {